-MRKH is a condition that you are born with that is characterised by a shortened vagina, absent cervix and absent or undeveloped uterus (womb).
-The ovaries are present and function in the same way as any other woman's by producing eggs and female hormones that keep you healthy.
+MRKH is a condition that you are born with and affects 1 in every 5,000 women.
+It is when you have a shortened vagina, absent cervix and absent or undeveloped uterus (womb).
+You have ovaries that function by producing eggs and female hormones that keep you healthy.